Accessibility Statement

 This video helps introduce autism for younger audiences

-Some people who have autism also have learning disabilities, mental health issues or other conditions.
+Some people who have Autism may also have learning disabilities, mental health issues or other conditions.

 Girls and Autism